VirtusLab/git-machete/CONTRIBUTING.md

 1. Verify that the latest version is uploaded to [PyPI](https://pypi.org/project/git-machete).

-1. Verify that a [version-bump PRs to NixOS/nixpkgs](https://github.com/NixOS/nixpkgs/pulls?q=is%3Apr+git-machete) has been opened.

 1. Verify that the latest commit in [VirtusLab/homebrew-git-machete](https://github.com/VirtusLab/homebrew-git-machete) tap repo refers to the latest version.

 1. Verify that a build started for [Snap](https://build.snapcraft.io/user/VirtusLab/git-machete).